Termination of the Present War (Definition) Act 1918

-Use of law
+Use

 Many soldiers had enlisted on a "short service" basis as introduced by Kitchener.
 This meant they had signed up for three years or the "duration of the war", which ever was the longer.
 This act had an impact as regards how the "duration of the war" was understood.
 Thus the Termination of the Present War (Definition) Act 1918 was quoted by the War Office in conjunction with the Army of India on 9 May 1919, following the start of the third Anglo-Afghan War.
 This document explained the armistice of November 1918 was merely a suspension of hostilities.
 This meant that the Territorials serving in India would be required to remain there until the war itself had ended.
 This led to enquiries from a number of units as regards whether the new war with Afghanistan would be a factor in continuing the war.
 This was a particular concern to the lorry drivers of the Royal Army Service Corps, 600 of whom promptly went on strike in Karachi, and refused to entrain for departure to the North West Frontier.
 Brigadier General William Anderson at first proposed to imprison the strikers and send them back to Great Britain.

+Among the actions scheduled for the end of the war were the disestablishment of the Church of England in Wales under the Welsh Church Act 1914 (4 & 5 Geo.
+5. c.
+91) and the introduction of Irish Home Rule under the Government of Ireland Act 1914 (4 & 5 Geo.
+5. c.
+90).
+The Suspensory Act 1914 (c.
+88) postponed the relevant parts of the two acts until the end of the war, whose imminence later gave urgency to the passing of the Welsh Church (Temporalities) Act 1919 (9 & 10 Geo.
+5. c.
+65) and Government of Ireland Act 1920 (10 & 11 Geo.
+5. c.
+67), which respectively amended and superseded their 1914 equivalents.

+Subsequent developments

+Section 1(2) of the act was repealed by section 1 of, and the part V of the schedule to, the Statute Law (Repeals) Act 1971, which came into force on 27 July 1971.

+The whole act was repealed by section 1(1) of, and part XVII of schedule 1 to, the Statute Law (Repeals) Act 1978, which came into force on 31 July 1978.